Im Chung-sik

-Im Chung-sik (April 23, 1922 – December 9, 1974) also spelled translated Yim Chung Sik, was a South Korean general and politician.
+Im Chung-sik (April 23, 1922 – December 9, 1974) also spelled Yim Chung-sik, was a South Korean general and politician.
 His service started during the Korean War.
 His bongwan is Jangheung.

 Education

 Im's graduated from the Korea Military Academy (1st alumni) in 1946.
 He graduated from the Republic of Korea Army Infantry School in 1949 and then after the Korean War graduated from the United States Army Field Artillery School in 1954.
 In 1956 Im graduated from the Republic of Korea Army College.
 He completed further post secondary education at the Korea National Defense University with a Bachelor of Public Administration in 1958 and a Master of Public Administration in 1966.

 Career

 At the beginning of Korean War in 1950 Im was the head of the 18th regiment (lieutenant colonel) for the Republic of Korea Army (South Korea).
 He was promoted in 1952 to be division commander of the 7th Division.
 After the war in 1954 Im became division commander for the ROK Army 2nd Division.

 In 1960 he moved to the ROK Army Headquarters and in 1962 became the commander of the ROK Army 5th Corps.